thriveweb/sailinginparadise/content/boatTours/2018-08-31-corporate-events.md

         * Use of tablet with premium Spotify and sound system on board

-        * Use of small marine BBQ if required for BYO charters
+        * Use of small marine BBQ if required

-        * Use of large eskies (ice supplied) if required for BYO charters
+        * Use of large eskies (ice supplied)

         * Memento Photos taken by our crew
       title: What's included in the charter?